vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2021-0028/README.md

 Questions & Answers
 -------------------

 **This issue is a large one, and there are many questions.
-We are adding new questions and answers to the end of this document to preserve links into the subsections here.
-Please use the index on the left side to scan the questions -- the question you have might be near the end!**
+We are adding new questions and answers to the end of this document to preserve links into the subsections here.**

 ### Who is affected?